Edward E. Mason: Career

 In August 1965, Mason attended a meeting in Edmonton, Canada, where the world leaders presented papers on stomach physiology.
 During this 2-week conference, Mason mapped out experiments to determine whether it was possible to bypass most of the stomach instead of removing it as OHW and many other surgeons had done.
 He believed these experiments would treat peptic ulcer disease and that ulcers would not result from his gastric bypass surgery.

-At the University of Iowa, Mason met with Dr. Chikashi Ito, a Japanese surgeon arriving from Sapporo, Japan, with his family in 1965.
-He would spend all of his time in the animal laboratory doing research and surgery.
+At the University of Iowa, Mason met with Chikashi Ito, a Japanese surgeon arriving from Sapporo, Japan, with his family in 1965.
+Ito would spend all of his time in the animal laboratory doing research and surgery.
 This made it possible for Mason to do research, take care of patients, and teach.
 They both proceeded with a project supported by a departmental trust fund for the College of Medicine.

 After the animal experiments, Mason and Ito were satisfied that it would be safe to use gastric bypass in human patients to begin treating patients with duodenal ulcers.
 From their research studies, they realized that peptic ulcer disease was not helped by gastric bypass, but their obese patients lost weight.
 Mason said, "I'd take the undesirable effect of gastric resection, which was weight loss, and use it for a desirable effect, to treat obesity."

 In 1966 Mason began using the gastric bypass operation on a few patients who were extremely or morbidly obese and some of whom had giant inoperable hernias.
 At the time, an intestinal bypass was in widespread use for the treatment of morbid obesity, and Mason was told by those other surgeons that the severely obese patients would not be able to tolerate an inability to eat all that they wanted.

 His stomach operation created a small meal-sized pouch and bypassed the rest of the stomach, duodenum, and a short segment of the small bowel.
 Patients who had this surgery volunteered that they no longer needed to overeat.
 It was found that gastric bypass causes a marked decrease in the secretion of ghrelin, a hormone that normally causes a feeling of hunger.
 Ghrelin is normally secreted in the upper (fundus) part of the stomach, which is bypassed.
 In addition, it was later found that gastric bypass can treat diabetes type-2.

 Several of the early gastric bypass patients had bilious emesis, and Dr. Ward Griffen and coworkers at the University of Kentucky changed the Mason loop gastric bypass to a Roux-en-Y gastric bypass in 1977.